What Happens to Your Body When You Eat Cheese Every Day

 Studies have indicated that eating higher-calcium cheese may protect against obesity, high blood pressure and type 2 diabetes.
 Other studies have reached similar findings regarding dairy in general, but more research needs to be done, since the studies' results are mixed.

-You May Have a Healthy Gut
+It May Promote a Healthy Gut

 While there is a lot of focus on yogurt offering probiotics—the good bacteria that keep the gut healthy and contribute to overall health—some cheeses may also have probiotics, including Swiss, Cheddar, Gouda, Edam, Gruyère and cottage cheese.
 These probiotics may keep the gut healthy by producing short-chain fatty acids, increasing the absorption of calcium, iron and magnesium and maintaining the overall structure and function of the gut.